 There were two great sights.
-The haka from the wheelchairs gave goosebumps!
-A great game we were on form.
+The haka from the wheelchairs gave me goosebumps!
+A great game.
+We were on form.

 The other sight was both teams in a photo on the court after the game.
 It is such an unusual sight, but that is how it is here.

 Tomorrow I have swimming.
-Im tired but prepared.
+I am tired but prepared.
 I am looking forward to getting in there and doing it.

 We make so much noise with our support.
 I hope it will be quiet in the water